 Can I start early? – Sorry, but no. There is a lot of work in setting up the day and we have to get everyone into place before opening shop.

-Why the green tags plus the dibber? – For increased safety we like to have two systems for tracking people on the course.
-Both systems are very reliable in themselves (especially in foul weather) however people do occasionally lose a tag or forget to dib a control box.
+Why the tag on the rucksack plus the dibber? – For increased safety we like to have two systems for tracking people on the course.
+Both systems are very reliable in themselves (especially in foul weather) however people do occasionally get missed by a marshal or forget to dib a control box.

 What happens if I forget to dib a Control Box; do I still get a time? – If you can evidence that you actually visited the summit then we will likely credit you with it.
 For example take a picture (we can use the time on the photo) or remember who was with you.